Belocity98/Discord-Bot/README.md

 **Installation:**
 - Download and install Python 3.6 or up.
-- `pip3 install -r requirements.txt`
+- `python -m pip install -r requirements.txt`
 - Rename `example_config.json` to `config.json` and modify for personal use.
 - Once the above steps are completed, run the bot with `python bot.py`